affinda/affinda-python/docs/models.md

 :keyword job_description: Unique identifier for the document.
 If creating a document and left blank, one will be automatically generated.
 :paramtype job_description: str
+:keyword resume: Unique identifier for the document.
+If creating a document and left blank, one will be automatically generated.
+:paramtype resume: str
 :keyword job_titles:
 :paramtype job_titles: list[str]
 :keyword job_titles_current_only: